git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 application in the device.
 Really useful to see what's going on the device and in this scenario really handy to dig through everything.

-This remote execution tool and since the app itself is just a webpage allowed me to execute code and change anything in my device.
+This is a remote execution tool and since the app itself is just a webpage allowed me to execute code and change anything in my device.
 This endeavour proven to be worthy only for changing the bank's logo for dickbutt and publishing that information in Twitter, remember...
 I was drunk.